Educational anthropology: Theories and methods

 As education involves understandings of who we are, the field is centrally concerned with cultural transmission.
-Cultural transmission involves the transfer of a sense of identity, both individual and collective, between generations, sometimes via enculturation and sometimes through acculturation.
+Cultural transmission involves the transfer of a sense of identity, both individual and collective, between generations, sometimes through enculturation and sometimes through acculturation.
 Accordingly, educational anthropology has become increasingly focused on ethnic identity and cultural change and transformation.

-Ethnography remains the primary mode of anthropological fieldwork within anthropological studies of education.
-Educational studies themselves have historically been critiqued for relying too heavily on statistical data and other empirical findings to make wide-sweeping claims; however, early educational anthropologists advocated for the importance of participant observation as an ethnographic method in order to contextualize schooling practices.
+Ethnography remains the primary mode of fieldwork within anthropological studies of education.
+Educational studies have historically been critiqued for relying too heavily on statistical and other quantitative data to make sweeping claims; however, early educational anthropologists emphasized the importance of participant observation as an ethnographic method to contextualize schooling practices.
 In the 1970s, three foci of anthropological ethnographies of education were articulated as follows: (1) the relationship between schools and their sociocultural contexts; (2) processes and practices of teaching and learning; and (3) the relationships between students, between teachers, and between teachers and students.

-Although a wide variety of anthropological theorizations around pedagogy and educational praxis persist, there are three frameworks that are central to understanding educational anthropology as a field.
+Although a wide variety of anthropological theorizations of pedagogy and educational praxis persist, three frameworks are central to understanding educational anthropology as a field.
 The first is the cultural deficit framework, which posits that students have internal deficiencies limiting their educational achievement that stem from their culture, linguistic background, family, and personal traits, among many other factors.
 This model of thinking places responsibility upon individuals, rather than educational institutions themselves, for student success.
-The second overarching theoretical framework is that of the cultural difference theory.
-This lens argues that students from different cultures approach and understand education differently based on their upbringing and cultural beliefs, values, and traditions.
-The final theoretical framework that is central to the field is cultural ecological theory.
-This approach, credited to John Ogbu, considers the broad impacts of culture, the sociocultural settings of educational institutions, and the historical ramifications of inequity in order to fully contextualize each student's encounter with schooling.
-Ogbu's work was centered around minority education, thinking about the internal and external reasons behind student "success" in ways that were cross-cultural and refused deficit ideologies.
+The second, cultural difference theory, posits that students from different cultures approach and understand education differently, shaped by their upbringing and cultural beliefs, values, and traditions.
+The third, cultural ecological theory, considers the broad impacts of culture, the sociocultural settings of educational institutions, and the historical ramifications of economic, social, and educational inequality to fully contextualize each student's encounter with schooling.

-Questions of minority education have dominated educational anthropological thinking in the 21st century, particularly in relationship to multilingual students.
-As a result, educational anthropology has increasingly grappled with ideas of culturally relevant pedagogies (CRP), culturally responsive pedagogies, and culturally sustaining pedagogies (CSP).
-These conversations around pedagogies that are empowering and highlight the cultural and linguistic capital of students are ongoing.
+Questions of minority education have dominated educational anthropological thinking in the 21st century, particularly regarding multilingual students.
+As a result, educational anthropology has increasingly grappled with ideas of culturally relevant, responsive, and sustaining pedagogies, which are intended to value the social, linguistic, and cultural capital of minority students and their communities.